Connectedness

 According to the Open Union Criterion, there exists a separation \(X = U \cup V\), where \(U\) and \(V\) are disjoint, non-empty open sets.
 Since \(U\) and \(V\) are non-empty, we can pick arbitrary points \(a \in U\) and \(b \in V\).
 Because \(X\) is pathwise connected, there exists a continuous path \(f: [0, 1] \to X\) such that \(f(0) = a\) and \(f(1) = b\).

-While the converse is not true in general, it does hold for open subsets of \(\mathbb{R}^n\).
+While the converse is not true in general — the classical counterexample is the topologist's sine curve, discussed below — it does hold for open subsets of \(\mathbb{R}^n\).
 In the context of most optimization problems and machine learning models, these two concepts can be treated as effectively equivalent, ensuring that a "connected" feasible region is also one where we can "walk" between any two solutions.

 Insight: Path-Connectedness in Loss Landscapes